-The HOME Investment Partnerships Program (HOME) provides formula grants to localities to fund a wide range of activities, including building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to low-income people.
+The HOME grant provides localities with the ability to fund a wide range of activities, including building, buying, and/or rehabilitating affordable housing for rent or homeownership or providing direct rental assistance to low-income people.
 It is the largest Federal block grant to state and local governments designed exclusively to create affordable housing for low-income households.